 How to Type Umlauts on a PC

-First of all you’ll need to download and install the German language pack, link to the Microsoft website here.
+First of all you’ll need to download and install the German language pack, download it from the Microsoft website here.

 Once you’ve done that, you can change which language your keyboard is set to by clicking on ENG or DEU to switch between.
 You can also switch quickly by pressing the Windows (start menu) key on the keyboard and the Space bar.